So I was thinking of a routine I might turn into a ritual, as per my last post.

 Attendance!
 In every class, I take attendance.
 This routine is so routine, there’s probably no one who doesn’t know how this works.
 The teacher goes down the alphabetical list, calling out student names and the students say, “Here,” when they hear their name.
 It’s a routine; it exists for no other reason that its purpose, and it’s executed quickly and efficiently.

-I was thinking that, rather that every student saying the same thing, “Here,” why not have then each reply with something unique?
+I was thinking that, rather than every student saying the same thing, “Here,” why not have then each reply with something unique?
 In my first class, I asked them to reply with their favourite colour when I called their name.
-Attendance took a little longer, but the break from routine generated some excitement, and I found it hard to hear some responses.
+Attendance took a little longer, but the break from routine generated some excitement.

 In my other classes, I asked other predictable questions:

 - Who would you like to have coffee with?

 - What’s one book you’d want on a desert island?

 - In which historical period would you like to live?

 - Which political or cultural figure would you like to hit with a pie in the face, or give a carnation?